zaratusta/web-terminal/README.md

 # Web-terminal
-Remote CLI that echos you commands
+Remote CLI that echos your commands